Principles of Transcription in Rare Book Cataloging

 Current faculty: Randal S. Brandt

-Description: Aimed at catalog librarians who find that their present duties include (or shortly will include) the cataloging of rare books or special collections materials and want to be trained in the application of Descriptive Cataloging of Rare Materials (Books).
-Primary emphasis will be placed on books from the hand-press period (roughly the 16th through 18th centuries), with some discussion given to 19th and 20th century books in a special collections context.
+The 12-hour online course is aimed at catalog librarians who desire to gain a thorough knowledge of the principles that guide the transcription fields in a rare book catalog record, according to Descriptive Cataloging of Rare Materials (Books).
+Emphasis will be on understanding and applying DCRM(B) Areas 0, 1, 2, 4, and 6 in the MARC format for printed books from the hand-press period (roughly the 16th through 18th centuries), with some discussion given to 19th and 20th century books in a special collections context.

 Application requirements: In their personal statement, applicants should:

 - Describe their experience with machine-readable AACR2 and/or RDA cataloging;

 - Provide a brief description of the types and date range of materials they expect to catalog with DCRM(B), and whether they are expected to produce RDA-compliant records at their home institutions.

 Students who have some prior experience in rare book cataloging, or who have taken a previous rare book cataloging course, but seek a comprehensive refresher course in transcription according to DCRM(B), are encouraged to apply.

 Note: In 2021, this course will be offered at the reduced rate of $900.

 Years taught: 2006-2007 (taught by Deborah Leslie), 2009, 2011, 2012, 2014, 2016 2017, 2018, 2019, 2021